excid3/noticed/README.md

 * `if: :method_name`  - Calls `method_name`and cancels delivery method if `false` is returned
 * `unless: :method_name`  - Calls `method_name`and cancels delivery method if `true` is returned

+##### Helper Methods

+You can define helper methods inside your Notification object to make it easier to render.

+##### URL Helpers

+Rails url helpers are included in notification classes by default so you have full access to them just like you would in your controllers and views.

 **Callbacks**